bravecorvus/TuringMachine/README.md

 NFA:({0dR, ddL, 0dL, 1dR, 1dL, 00R, 11R, 00L, 11L, ddS}, {q0, q1, q2, q3, q4, q5, q6}, {(q0, q1, 0dR), (q1, q2, ddL), (q2, q3, 0dL), (q0, q4, 1dR), (q4, q5, ddL), (q5, q3, 1dL), (q1, q1, 00R), (q1, q1, 11R), (q3, q3, 00L), (q3, q3, 11L), (q4, q4, 00R), (q4, q4, 11R), (q0, q6, ddS)}, q0, {q6})
 ```

-And converts it into a text file that can be read by the C++ program.
+And converts it into a text file that can be read by the C++ program in order to define the Turing Machine (description of the file in the [Turing Machine Logic Section](## Turing Machine Logic).

 Furthermore, in The Test Input section runs an Ajax call to the webserver which run the C++ program by running a shell process supplying the correct TM definition (TM.txt) and then the test input string.
 I modified the acceptace/rejection portion of the javascript to reflect this.

 ### [Main GUI Logic](source/public/)
 This implementation is a lightly modified version of [jsflap](https://github.com/bgrawi/jsflap) by @bgrawi.
 The vast majority of this beautiful UI is of his own making, and my tweaks were only some modifications on his original Angular.js code.